 Compelled to write about my past and present professional and personal experiences, I have covered activities, people and places.
 Although seen through my own perspective it is not solely about me but those working relationships and collaborations that have influenced my life.
 It is necessarily selective and reflects my own passions and slant on the world.

-See recent additions about golf, bowls and walking.
+See recent additions about golf, bowls, walking and photography.

 Please enjoy and share your comments.

 “I feel, that when I’m not writing, less well than when I am.
 When I am writing, I feel that my life is busy.
 That I’m a creature with a purpose.
 When I’m not, I feel abit floaty.
 Sometimes, not always, that’s not a pleasant feeling.
 It’s something you have to put up with, of course – you can’t write all the time.
 But you can write a lot of the time; you can work every day.”

 Frederick Seidel interviewed in The Guardian, 4 June 2016

 “This website is an archive of the writing I have done over the years, assembled in an effort to persuade myself that I haven’t been entirely wasting my time.
 ‘A luxurious task, this cobbling up of ancient toil,’ as Ronald Blythe puts it.”

 In a similar vein David Lambert (of the Geographical Association at the time) said, urging teachers to engage in curriculum making: “If you are not writing, you are not thinking.”
 As an academic ‘he would say that’, but I think there is an element of truth in the precision and commitment required to lay thoughts bare.
 I don’t have to do it anymore…